EVALUATING COMPANY GROWTH

 ||Where Do the Profits Go?

 The reason investors pay so much attention to profits is because they presume those profits will be put to good use earning even more profits.
-But that is a naive presumption.
+That is a naive presumption.
 There are lots of ways management can fritter them away.
-The problem for analysts is to differentiate between profits that are being wasted (vs well invested) and profits that don't generate growth simply because of broad industry slowdowns (vs booming economies).
+Analysts must identify profits that are being wasted (vs well invested) and profits that don't generate growth simply because of broad industry slowdowns (vs booming economies).
 That is one reason for always analyzing at least two competing businesses in the same sector before buying a stock.

 Answering the question "where do the profits go?" is easier now that financial data is publicly available for download into spreadsheets.
+There are two answers.
+They can be used to pay dividends and buy back shares, or they can be stored on the Balance Sheet.
 The example provided in the Company Analysis spreadsheet includes a box itemizing the changes to Balance Sheet values.
-It is similar to the Statement of Cash Flow but tracks profits instead.
+It is similar to the Statement of Cash Flow but tracks profits instead of cash.
 The top section includes all the sources of financing.
 The bottom section lists the operating assets.

 The example above is of a power utility whose revenues are not increasing, but is still spending more money on Fixed Assets than it depreciates.
 (Thus disproving the common perception that utilities are 'cash flow rich' because their assets last forever).
 You can see clearly they are paying out 40% to 50% of profits as dividends - fine.
 They are increasing debt (ignore lumpiness) only in amounts equal to the reinvested profits (Income less Dividends) - fine.
 They are not relying on the proceeds from share issues for financing - fine.